DataDog/documentation/content/en/security/cloud_workload_security/security_profiles.md

 ### Commonality score

-The **Behavior Commonality** score at the top of the page shows how common the activity is across all workload instances monitored.
+The **Behavior Commonality** score at the top of the page shows how common the activity is across all monitored workload instances.
 In general, the higher the commonality score, the more likely that a given process or file activity is normal, known behavior.
 Scores may fluctuate over time as more workloads are merged into the profile, or the composition of the individual workloads change over time.

 {{< img src="security/cws/security_profiles/security-profile.png" alt="CWS security profile details page" width="100%">}}